 - Regularly review threats to, and due diligence around (e.g. risk management plans) the protection of the university’s digital assets and monitor assurance.

 - Mediate conflicting risk/security requirements.

-- Collaborate with the President or designate to undertake information security initiatives and educate the university community on digital security best practices.
+- Collaborate with the CISO to undertake information security initiatives and educate the university community on digital security best practices.